ionata-archive/tls-checker/README.md

 <!--[if lte IE 7]><script type="text/javascript">window.maybeTLSIncompatible=1;</script><![endif]-->
 ```

+## Dependencies

+None.

-It doesn't have any dependencies, but will use [jQuery](http://jquery.com) for the remote request,
+If [jQuery](http://jquery.com) is available it will be used for the remote request.
-if available.